 A custom blended formula may be needed in cases of extreme caffeine dependency.
 Ideally the herbal blend will focus on treating the addiction, providing natural energy, balancing the emotions, flushing toxins from the body and healing the nervous system, all of which will be essential for the success of eliminating the coffee for good.
 Here are some beneficial herbs that cover these general areas:

-**This is of course a general list, so each individual will vary on which herbs will work best for them.
+**This is of course a general list, as each individual will vary on which herbs will work best for them.

 Each of us will have different levels of dependency and therefore different levels of difficulty when coming off of coffee (or caffeine).
 Although there is a common list of caffeine withdrawal symptoms, once again we are all unique and will experience these a bit differently than others.
 No matter what comes up for you, it is important to hold your intention, create awareness for what arises and honor these sensations by using self-compassion and nourishing practices.